Abortion in Denmark

-Abortion in Denmark was fully legalized on 1 October 1973, allowing the procedure to be done electively if a woman's pregnancy has not exceeded its 12th week.
-Under Danish law, the patient must be over the age of 18 to decide on an abortion alone; parental consent is required for minors, except in special circumstances.
-An abortion can be performed after 12 weeks if the woman's life or health are in danger.
-A woman may also be granted an authorization to abort after 12 weeks if certain circumstances are proved to be present (such as poor socioeconomic condition of the woman, risk of birth defects in the baby, the pregnancy being the result of rape, or mental health risk to mother).
+Abortion in Denmark was fully legalized on 1 October 1973, allowing the procedure to be done electively if a woman's pregnancy has not exceeded its 12th (now 18th) week.
+Under Danish law, the patient must be over the age of 18 (now 15) to decide on an abortion alone; parental consent is required for minors below the age of 18 (now 15), except in special circumstances.
+An abortion can be performed after 12 (now 18) weeks if the woman's life or health are in danger.
+A woman may also be granted an authorization to abort after 12 (now 18) weeks if certain circumstances are proved to be present (such as poor socioeconomic condition of the woman, risk of birth defects in the baby, the pregnancy being the result of rape, or mental health risk to mother).

+On 1 June 2025, abortion became legal on request up to the 18th week of pregnancy and parental consent was no longer required for 15 to 18 year olds.
+This change was agreed politically on 3 May 2024, formally proposed (as 3 related laws) on 30 January 2025, and passed its final parliament vote on 24 April 2025.